canro91/canro91.github.io/_posts/2020-08-11-HowToCreateFakesWithMoq.md

 A recurring task when writing unit tests is creating replacements for collaborators.
 If you're writing unit tests for an order delivery system, you don't want to use a real payment gateway.
 You don't want to charge a credit card every time you run your tests.
 This is how we can create fakes using Moq.

 **Fakes are testable replacements for real dependencies and external systems.
 They're often called test doubles too.
 Fakes return a fixed value or throw an exception to test the logic around the real dependency they replace.
-You can either create fakes by hand or use a mocking library like Moq.**
+Fakes can be created manually or with mocking library like Moq.**

+Think of fakes or doubles like the body or stunt doubles in movies.
+They substitute an actor in a dangerous scene without showing their face.
+In coding, fakes or doubles substitutes a real component in a test.

-## Roll your fakes
+## How to write your own fakes

-You can create your own fakes or doubles by hand. _Yes, doubles like the body doubles in movies_.
+You can write your own fakes by hand or use a mocking library.

 If you apply the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle ), the D of SOLID, your dependencies are well abstracted using interfaces.
-Each service receives its collaborators instead of build them.
+Each service receives its collaborators instead of build them directly.

 To create a fake, create a class that inherits from an interface.
-Then, on Visual Studio, from "Quick Refactorings" menu, choose "Implement interface" option. _Et voilà!_ you have your own fake.
+Then, on Visual Studio, from "Quick Refactorings" menu, choose "Implement interface" option.
+Et voilà!
+You have your own fake.

 But, if you need to create lots of fake collaborators, a mocking library can make things easier.
-Mocking libraries are an alternative to roll your own fakes.
+Mocking libraries are an alternative to write your own fakes manually.
 They offer a friendly API to create fakes for an interface or a class.
 Let's see Moq, one of them!

 ## Moq, a mocking library